Enrolled patients

 Eligible patients include:

-Further information on eligibility and access to these medicines is available here
+Find further information on eligibility and access to these medicines.

 Most people who have COVID-19 will experience a mild illness and can safely manage their own symptoms and recovery at home.
 Antivirals are ONLY used to treat people who are at risk of severe illness with COVID-19.